Flight 93 National Memorial Fast Facts

 Facts:

+The memorial site is managed by the National Park Service.
 When complete, the memorial will encompass 2,200 acres.
-It is managed by the National Park Service.
-One of the remaining features of the memorial is the "Tower of Voices," a 93-foot-tall tower with 40 wind chimes, which is planned for completion in 2017.
+One of the remaining features of the memorial to be completed is the "Tower of Voices," a 93-foot-tall tower with 40 wind chimes, which is scheduled to be ready in 2018.

+The memorial site is managed by the National Park Service.
 When complete, the memorial will encompass 2,200 acres.
-It is managed by the National Park Service.
-One of the remaining features of the memorial is the "Tower of Voices," a 93-foot-tall tower with 40 wind chimes, which is planned for completion in 2017.
+One of the remaining features of the memorial to be completed is the "Tower of Voices," a 93-foot-tall tower with 40 wind chimes, which is scheduled to be ready in 2018.

-The memorial has received an average of about 300,000 visitors a year since the first features of the memorial were dedicated in 2011.
+The memorial has received about 309,000 visitors a year, on average, since the first features of the memorial were dedicated in 2011.

 Upon completion, features of the memorial will include the Sacred Ground memorial plaza, the "Tower of Voices," 40 memorial groves and a field of honor.